 Flash memory manufacturers don’t like throwing away the things coming off of their assembly line unless the results are completely unusable.
 If a NAND chip with space for eight gigabytes can only use two (which is something we’ve seen before in our lab), it can still be packaged and sold as a two-gigabyte flash drive.

 It might sound shady, but it isn’t.
 You are, after all, still getting what you paid for.

-Here’s what likely went down with our Franken-flash:
+Here’s what likely went down with our Franken-flash drives:

-These sorts of flash devices, cobbled together from “rejects,” are much like how hot dogs (excluding kosher dogs) are made from the ground-up gristle, fat, and other leftovers of assorted animals after all the “good stuff” has been parceled out.
+These sorts of cobbled-together “Frankenflash” USB devices are made pretty much the same way hot dogs are.made from the ground-up gristle, fat, and other leftovers of assorted animals after all the “good stuff” has been parceled out.
 Usually, these flash devices are the ones you buy in bulk for cheap online when you need to put in an order for 1,000 USB flash drives with your company logo printed on them.

 Hot dogs taste great with some mustard and relish, and likewise, these flash devices tend to work as advertised.
 After all, this odd little flash drive worked fine at its advertised capacity (even if its insides were a little weird).
 It only needed data recovery because its USB plug broke out.
 And that’s the same way most flash drives fail, anyway—even ones that are made up to standard.

-By the way, we recovered 100% of the owner’s data.
+By the way, in both cases, we recovered 100% of the owner’s data.

 When you buy cheap, you usually get what you pay for.
 Usually, that’s okay.
 You get your money’s worth—no harm, no foul.